eureka84/frameworkless-tdd-todomvc/readme.md

 The [TodoMVC](http://todomvc.com/) project aims to showcase how different MVC frameworks can be used to write a TO-DO app.
 My point is that *I don't need a framework* to do that, or rather that *I'm much better off without frameworks*.
 There is a vanilla JS version in the official archive already, but I don't like it too much.
 It was not developed with TDD.

-The goals of my versions are
+The goals of my version are:

- * TDD
+ * Practice TDD
- * simple design
+ * Practice simple design
- * inspiration from how MVC was originally done in Smalltalk (see [chapter 1 of Jill Nicola and Peter Coad](https://books.google.it/books/about/Object_oriented_Programming.html?id=nd2WQgAACAAJ))
+ * Take inspiration from how MVC was originally done in Smalltalk (see [Part 1 of Jill Nicola and Peter Coad](https://books.google.it/books/about/Object_oriented_Programming.html?id=nd2WQgAACAAJ))

 It's a work-in-progress.
 See the todo file for a list of things I haven't got round to do yet.